tiennou/Tank-Auth/README.md

 > **This is Under Development and is not usable in its current form**.
 If you're fine using my previous fork of Tank Auth which features a basic role system then please use that for now.

-This new version of Tank Auth implements the **Role-Based Access Control** method.
-This makes it more flexible than any of my previous commits.
-For more info on RBAC, refer to [this RBAC post](http://www.tonymarston.net/php-mysql/role-based-access-control.html 'Role-Based Access Control').
+This new fork implements a **Role-Based Access Control** method popular in multiuser sites.
+This new release is bursting with so much vitamins and minderals it's practically it's own food group!
+Okay, maybe not.
+For more info on RBAC, refer to [this post](http://www.tonymarston.net/php-mysql/role-based-access-control.html 'Role-Based Access Control').

 To do:
 ------
 1. **Completed** - *Replace default captcha with [Cool Captcha](http://code.google.com/p/cool-php-captcha/)*
 1. **Completed** - *Add custom fields to the registration page*
 1. **Ready for testing** - *Role-Based Access Controle (RBAC) w/ user-level overrides*
+1. Activation, Autoloading, and Acct Approval options
 1. Buy myself an ice cream

 Methods
 -------
 ### Role-Based Access Control

+All arguments for the following methods can be found by searching through the *Tank_auth* library and *Users* model.
+Lift those sticky fingers and *Ctrl-F* like your project depended on it!

-- `permit()`: Used for checking if the user can do the permision you specify.
+- `permit()`: Used for checking if the user can do the permission you specify.
 All permissions are listed in the `permissions.permission` table.
-- `get_roles()`: Returns a multidimensional array of a user's role/s.
+This is the most important method of all.
+- `add_permission()` and `remove_permission()`: Add/Remove permissions to roles.
+- `new_permission()`, `clear_permission()`, and `save_permission()`: Insert data in the `permissions` table.
-- `add_override()` and `remove_override()`: Override permissions on a per-user basis.
+- `add_override()`, `remove_override()`, and `flip_override()`: Override permissions on a per-user basis.
 This allows you to give/take away permissions to users outside of their active role/s.
 - `add_role()`, `remove_role()`, `change_role()`: Basic role management.
 If you'll be using any of these, be sure to create a role which allows it (preferably the *Admin* role).

 More methods may have been added but those above are the ones you'll most likely be using.

 ### Custom Registration Fields
-Always assign custom fields to the `$config['registration_fields']` array.
+Add extra fields to your registration page.
+Always assign custom fields to the `$config['registration_fields']` array in the *tank_auth.php* config file or else the sky will fall on your head.

+> **How it works:** Field data is serialized in the `users.meta` table until the account is activated.
+After that, all data is transferred to the `profiles` table where it stays for the duration of the account.

-###### 1. Text input format: *`array(Name, Label, Rules, 'text', Attributes)`*
+**1. Text input format:** *`array(Name, Label, Rules, 'text', Attributes)`*

-Usage:
+How to use:

 	// Sample 1
 	$config['registration_fields'][] = array('name', 'Full name', 'trim|required', 'text');